Clicky

 Session length & frequency

-Begin with 10–20 minutes per session.
+Begin with 10–20 minutes per session which aligns with recommendations discussed in how long you should listen to healing frequencies.
 Many clinical studies used 10–30 minute exposures and found consistent short-term anxiety reductions.
 Daily practice (once or twice) produces stronger, more reliable effects over weeks.
 [3][4]

 Volume & masking